ryanhchung/single-cell/scRNA_CAF_wholeprocess.md

 ### If you don't have a merged raw matrix, then follow this procedure first to merge all 10X runs
-### Or, If you have merged raw matrix, then skip this part and go to pre-processing part
+### Or, If you have a merged raw matrix, then skip this part and go to pre-processing part

 It should be the parent path of your file.
-For example, my paths were like this : "ovarymatrix/ovary1-T/filtered_feature_bc_matrix/~.tsv.gz", "ovarymatrix/ovary1-N/filtered_feature_bc_matrix/~.tsv.gz" Therefore, My parent path is **ovarymatrix**
+For example, my paths were like this : "ovarymatrix/ovary1-T/filtered_feature_bc_matrix/~.tsv.gz", or "ovarymatrix/ovary1-N/filtered_feature_bc_matrix/~.tsv.gz"
+Therefore, My parent path is **ovarymatrix**
 ``` r
 ovarypath <- "ovarymatrix"